marvinisaac/by/src/dnd/solo/white-dragons-blood/to-gnomengarde.md

     Hey!
 We have some visitors.
 Says they are here to defeat the dragon.
 ```

-Two gnomes, a female and a male, look at Zook and quickly to Mikael and Francine.
+Two gnomes, a female and a male look at Zook and at Mikael and Francine.

 ```
     MALE GNOME (GNOMISH)